Republicans break from Trump on migrant family separation

 The Trump administration is divided over how to talk about the policy — and whether it even exists

 What’s also noteworthy about Trump’s border policy is how divided the Trump administration is when TALKING about it.
-As NBC’s Benjy Sarlin points out, you have one faction (President Trump) falsely blaming Democrats for the policy; you have another faction (DHS Secretary Nielsen) denying that the Trump administration is separating families; and you have another faction proudly touting the policy (Attorney General Jeff Sessions, White House Chief of Staff John Kelly and White House adviser Stephen Miller).
+As NBC’s Benjy Sarlin points out, you have one faction (Trump) falsely blaming Democrats for the policy; you have another faction (DHS Secretary Kirstjen Nielsen) denying that the Trump administration is separating families; and you have another faction proudly touting the policy (Attorney General Jeff Sessions, White House chief of staff John Kelly and White House adviser Stephen Miller).

 Sarlin writes, “It’s almost impossible to even debate the policy in this circumstance.
 If one side says it’s a deterrent, one side says it’s an unavoidable accident, and a third says it’s technically not happening, and they’re all the same side, there’s no way to actually discuss the merits.”